-All students who have submitted an online Application for Graduation form to the Office of the Registrar for the May 2013 Commencement Ceremony by the October 12, 2012 deadline will be guaranteed a maximum set of five tickets for the Commencement Concert (Friday, May 10) and five invitations for the Commencement ceremony (Saturday, May 11).
+All students who submitted an online Application for Graduation form and were approved to participate in the May 2019 commencement ceremony will be guaranteed a maximum set of five tickets for the commencement concert (Friday, May 10) and five invitations for the commencement ceremony (Saturday, May 11).

-Both invitations and tickets will be available for pickup Monday, March 11 through Friday, March 15 from 9:00 am until 4:00 pm at the Office of the Registrar, 921 Boylston Street, Suite 120 (first floor of the Uchida Building).
+Both invitations and tickets will be available for pick up from Monday, March 11 through Friday, March 15 from 9:00 a.m. until 4:00 p.m. at 921 Boylston Street, room 217.
 Be sure to bring your Berklee ID or another form of photo identification, such as a passport or driver’s license, with you.

 No, but you will need a ticket to attend the concert.

 You will be allowed to send someone else to pick up your invitation and tickets by March 8.
 Please see Invitations and Tickets for specific instructions.

 You can pick up your caps, gowns, hoods, and tassels (all provided at no charge to graduates) at the Berklee Bookstore at 1090 Boylston Street from Monday, April 29 through Friday, May 3 from 10:00 a.m. to 4:00 p.m.
 Be sure to bring your Berklee ID or another form of photo identification.
 This is the only opportunity to pick up caps and gowns.
 They will not be available at the Agganis Arena.
 Please see Caps and Gowns for more information.

 Only students who completed their degree requirements in August or December 2018, appear on track to finish in May 2019, or who will have 16 or fewer remaining credits to complete in the summer 2019 semester to graduate, will be eligible and approved to participate in the May 2019 ceremony.
 See Requirements for Graduation and Applying to Graduate for more information.